Skip to Main Content

 Here are several things you should notice about the script:

-3. The typed-in text gets turned into an actual R data table using the read.table function.
+3. The typed-in text gets turned into an actual R data table using the "read.table" function.

 4. The t.test function does the actual test.
 The arguments of the function specify what data in the table should be used and the exact kind of t-test to do.
-You can look at reference materials or examples to hack functions to make them do what you want.
+You can look at reference materials or examples to hack/change functions to make them do what you want.

 Unfortunately, copying this script from here includes invisible bad characters.
 Instead, go to this GitHub Gist raw file page, copy, and paste the test into the Source Editor pane.
 To run the script, highlight it in the Source Editor, then click on the Run button.
 You will see each step of the script in the Console pane in blue, followed by the output of that step (if any) in black.
 Compare the values of t, df, and P that are given to the values in the example.
+If they do not match the ‘Excel result’ (t=2.77, df=12, P=0.0171) then try again. **Be sure that you copied the script from the GitHub page and NOT what was shown above. **And sometimes, R ‘remembers’ what you just did, so if it still is not working, close R. Reopen it.
+Clear the screen of the previous script if it is still there, and copy the GitHub script again.

 You should be aware that you can save R scripts as text files from the Source Editor pane.
-The default file extension for R scripts is ".R" and on a Windows computer, if that file extension is associated with RStudio, you can double-click on a file such as "test.R" and it will automatically be loaded into the Source Editor pane.
+The default file extension for R scripts is “.R” and on a Windows computer, if that file extension is associated with RStudio, you can double-click on a file such as “test.R” and it will automatically be loaded into the Source Editor pane.
 You may wish to collect useful R scripts for future use somewhere where you can find them.
+SO, YOU SHOULD SAVE the script above in a place where you are saving all the statistics files you have done so far.
+Name it something clear, like ‘t-test – example1data.R.’

 Running a script using data from a file

 Often you will collect or transfer larger amounts of data in a file.
-The file format of Excel is too complicated for most programs to read, but there is a much simpler format called CSV (for "comma separated values") that can be read by many programs.
+The file format of Excel is too complicated for most programs to read, but there is a much simpler format called CSV (for “comma separated values”) that can be read by many programs.
 Excel can save data sheets in CSV format.
-If a spreadsheet contains multiple sheets, each one must be saved as separate CSV files.
-To save an Excel sheet in CSV format, go to Save As… and select "CSV (Comma delimited) (*.csv)" from the "Save as type:" dropdown.
+If a spreadsheet contains multiple sheets, each one must be saved as a separate CSV file.
+To save an Excel sheet in CSV format, go to Save As… and select “CSV (Comma delimited) (*.csv)” from the “Save as type:” dropdown.
+BIG NOTICE: there are several kinds of .CSV in the dropdown list…no different than there are several kinds of .doc word file types.
+Be sure when you save an Excel file of data that you want to run in R, that you save it as .CSV (and not the first thing the computer does for you when saving…look in the drop-down list when you hit ‘save as’).
+TRYING TO USE .xlsx ‘Excel’ files won’t work with R. ONLY files saved with ".csv"

 file.choose()